 Note: Most rental car companies do not allow their vehicles on these gravel roads.
 These companies do: Alaska 4x4 Rentals, Alaska Auto Rentals

-Getting There: This park may be on your cruise itinerary; if not, you’ll need to fly or ferry to Gustavus (easy to do from Juneau) where you can book a day cruise.
-Time: If you’re on your own, spend one day cruising Glacier Bay, and add one or two more days for activities like a ranger-led hike or sea kayaking.
+Getting There: This park may be on your cruise itinerary, in which case you'll likely cruise by the massive Margerie and Grand Pacific Glaciers.
+To really see and experience the park, fly or ferry to Gustavus (easy to do from Juneau), where you can book into Glacier Bay Lodge, the only lodging within the National Park boundaries.
+Time: If you’re not on a cruise ship, spend a few days at Glacier Bay Lodge.
+Spend one day cruising Glacier Bay on their catamaran where you'll get much closer than you would on a large cruise ship.
+Then, add one or two more days for activities like a ranger-led hike, sea kayaking or flightseeing.
 How to do it: Massive, calving tidewater glaciers and marine wildlife are the main draws here.
 Floating through a sea of small icebergs, you can hear the creaking of active glaciers, with potential for huge chunks of ice to fall splashing into the bay.

 The rest of Alaska’s national parks are accessible by air; some feature lodges that span the range from rustic to luxurious and offer plenty of opportunities for real wilderness exploration.
 If you’re pressed for time, some parks make for an easy day trip from Anchorage or Fairbanks.